Is Having A Retirement Mortgage A Good or Bad Idea?

 It may be financially wiser to prepay your mortgage before retirement if your retirement income will be limited and won’t accommodate a mortgage payment.
 It can make sense also if there is no prepayment penalty and you estimate that you can save a large amount of interest in the long run by paying off your mortgage early.
 And finally, you should consider prepaying your mortgage before retiring if you just don’t like debt and don’t want to have to worry about it.
 However, paying off a mortgage when it would leave little to no savings for an emergency can pose a risk.

 Another option would be to downsize for retirement.
 If you strategize, you could potentially buy a smaller home and leave yourself mortgage free from the profit of selling your current home.
-But, you must consider tax implications, closing costs, an accurate value of your current home, and have a good understanding of the cost of a home you are thinking of downsizing to.
+But you must consider tax implications, closing costs, an accurate value of your current home, and have a good understanding of the cost of a home you are thinking of downsizing to.

 Contact The Professionals At Trust Point For Help!